 As the Folger shipped out copies of the Folio for their trips around America, special crates housed the various copies.
 Many venues submitted bids for Folio visits with proposals of creative displays and engaging experiences.
 The exhibits attracted thousands.
-This book, and the words it contains, speak across time.
+This book, and the words it contains speak across time.
 Though its words may at times seem archaic to the modern ear, their emotion and insight cannot be denied.

 That this wealth of human awareness resides in a single volume makes it all the more remarkable.
 For the most part, those insights were organized and transformed, if not originated by, one man.
-But this is not a book written with the intent to share Shakespeare’s own reflection on his thinking, or his opinions of politics, people or process.
-The First Folio, which was collected with near accidental contingency, continues to shape thought because it embodies Shakespeare’s mind not through directness, but by weaving insight through characters, narratives and action.
+But this is not a book written with the intent to share Shakespeare’s own reflection on his thinking, or his opinions of politics, people, or process.
+The First Folio, which was collected with a near accidental contingency, continues to shape thought because it embodies Shakespeare’s mind not through directness, but by weaving insight through characters, narratives, and action.

 Without the Folio Shakespeare might be just another run-of-the-mill writer known from a few random quartos that survived the ages.
 This book, conceived and developed by his colleagues, contributed to by peers with laudatory introductory materials, lifted the words beyond what was at the time base entertainment.
 The collection of the works in the First Folio made Shakespeare the Shakespeare we know.
 There is no other path.

 Though the importance of The First Folio to literature cannot be denied—it was the first grand printing of any set of plays— this volume of plays, along with the poems, often belies the larger importance of it as a representation of the author.
-In the presence of the Folio one is not only confronted with literature, but a historical context unique with exception of the New Testament, another work of literature designed to capture in words the being of a man.
+In the presence of the Folio one is not only confronted with literature but a historical context unique with exception of the New Testament, another work of literature designed to capture in words the being of a man.

-Unlike the New Testament, however, which is, in its early chapters clearly intended as biography, The First Folio says nothing of the author save the front matter.
+Unlike the New Testament, however, which is, in its early chapters clearly intended as biography, The First Folio says nothing of the author saves the front matter.
 While these prefatory pieces undoubtedly played a role in creating the Shakespeare mythos, they offer no direct revelation.
 It is not the front matter that high school students read and perform, that great directors bend and shape into modernity, or that writers pay homage to on television, in films and on the stage.
 With Jesus, the Christian connection comes from his words and the words of those who knew him.
-With Shakespeare, we must garner any insight about the man from the characters who speak his mind.
+With Shakespeare, we must garner any insight into the man from the characters who speak his mind.

 No blunt euphemisms sum up Shakespeare into a golden rule.
 To understand Shakespeare one must purposefully grapple with this book.
 It must be read, all of it—for Hamlet and Lear offer no more understanding about Shakespeare than Puck or the Constable of Much Ado About Nothing.
 The character’s reveal Shakespeare not in the singular, but as a singularity, as he reinforces beliefs and discovers new insights, as he discards dogma, as he augments and questions his own theories through the course of his life.
 And all of that comes to us because the works were collected, regardless of how haphazardly or accurately, into a single volume that smooths out their editorial flaws by sheer statistical weight.
 The reverence for the First Folio derives from its transcription of a consciousness.